pitosalas/cosi102a/notes2019.md

     - More guidance on the pilot project
     - More about how to be effective in a team
     - More talk about projects in class

+* Shrink the front part on LS a little more to make sure we hit the other concepts
+* Terms that ought to be clear in their minds
+  * Go to market
+  * Product/Market Fit
+  * Unit Economics
+  * Customer Acquisition Cost
+  * Lifetime Value of a Customer
+  * Runway
+* Make sure attendance expectation is explained early
+* Consider throwing in a quiz
+*